shawnlatta-lab/Sample-Documentation/README.md

 Sample Rates Calculator.xlsx - Using ridiculous data, this is a sample of a rates calculator I have built for my usage.

 Sample Test Plan.xlsx - A simple sample of a test plan.

+JIRA Import Template.xlsx - A document created as I was experiment with JIRA mangament items.
+I have used JIRA only as a contributing user in the past.